ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

   - /mentoring-faq
 ---

+During the past weeks I have spent about 2 hours per week on mentorship sessions with various developers from the [Devz Community][15].
+I am really thankful for everyone that chose me among all the mentors and I took notes on most of the questions.

+I immediately found frequently asked questions for all the topics that I listed, so I decided to write a blog with them.
+In the future I plan to update this post with more questions as they come.

 ## Technical Leadership

 ### I Feel I Am Programming Less And Less \[As A Tech Lead], Is This Normal?